yogsototh/Scratch/multi/blog/Haskell-OpenGL-Mandelbrot.md

 [^001]: Unfortunately, I couldn't make this program to work on my Mac.
 More precisely, I couldn't make the [DevIL](http://openil.sourceforge.net/) library work on Mac to output the image.
 Yes I have done a `brew install libdevil`.
 But even a minimal program who simply write some `jpg` didn't worked.
 I tried both with `Haskell` and `C`.

+This time, we will not parallelize the computation.
-This time, we will display the Mandelbrot set extended in 3D using OpenGL and Haskell.
+Instead, we will display the Mandelbrot set extended in 3D using OpenGL and Haskell.
 You will be able to move it using your keyboard.
 This object is a Mandelbrot set in the plan (z=0), and something nice to see in 3D.